edhowland/viper/Bugs.md

 # Bugs

+## The -i option for ./viper.rb should return to the top of the file

+Currently, it places the cursor at the end of the file

 ## Whenever you call getline prompt the screen reader does not output the prompt

 This happens for meta_semicolon Command